arabellas-craft/arabellas-craft.github.io/_posts/2024-08-05-full-moon-illumination-a-tarot-spread-for-working-with-the-full-moon.md

 ## Tips for Beginners
 * Use a Rider-Waite-Smith deck or a similar deck: These decks have clear symbolism that is easy to understand, making them ideal for beginners.
 * Keep a journal: Record your interpretations and any insights that come to you during your reading.
-This will help you track your progress and reflect on your growth.
+These [full moon journal prompts](/full-moon-ritual-ideas-and-journal-prompts/) give you a starting point, and journaling helps you track your progress and reflect on your growth.
 * Don't be afraid to ask for help: If you get stuck, don't hesitate to reach out to a more experienced tarot reader.
 The [r/tarot](https://www.reddit.com/r/tarot/) subreddit is a great place to get help or a second opinion.

 ## Embrace the Lunar Magic